Degree structure and studies

 Core studies (35 ECTS credits) include topics on research methods, structural materials, industrial manufacturing processes, reliability engineering design, management and leadership skills.

-Specialisation studies (60 ECTS credits) include topics on mechatronics, electrical motion control systems, machine dynamics and simulation, fatique design.
+Specialisation studies (60 ECTS credits) include topics on mechatronics, electrical motion control systems, machine dynamics and simulation, fluid power, and fatigue design.

-Minor studies (25 ECTS credits) include alternative minor studies from laser processing or advanced materials engineering.
+Minor studies (25 ECTS credits) deal alternatively with laser processing or advanced materials engineering.

 Double degree studies for students from partner universities